StrixS0/TXIapp/README.md

 - Secure payment: Users can securely pay for their rides within the app, using a variety of payment methods such as credit cards, PayPal, and more.
 - Customizable settings: Admins can customize the app settings, such as the types of vehicles available, the pricing, and the notification preferences.

+## Installation
+To run the app locally, you will need to have Flutter installed on your machine.
+Once you have Flutter installed, clone this repository and run flutter run to launch the app on your emulator or device.

 ## Getting Started

 This project is a starting point for a Flutter application.